Similes for Confident with Explanation and Examples

 1. She stepped forward as confident as a horse running free, and her smile was bright.

-2. He answered as confident as a free horse, although others hesitated.
+2. He answered as confidently as a free horse, although others hesitated.

-3. She spoke as confident as a horse racing ahead, yet remained focused.
+3. She spoke as confidently as a horse racing ahead, yet remained focused.

 4. He stood as confident as a strong stallion, so the crowd admired him.